 Dr. Allaghi represents H.R.H.
-Prince Talal bin Abdul Aziz al Saud on The Mentor Foundation Board of Trustees.
+Prince Turki Bin Talal Bin Abdul Aziz al Saud on The Mentor Foundation Board of Trustees.
 She is a Libyan national and resident of the USA with a Ph.D. in sociology, planning, and development from Colorado State University (1980).
-Dr. Allaghi also works as Senior Adviser to H.R.H.
-Prince Talal bin Abdul Aziz al Saud, President of the Arab Gulf Programme for the United Nation Development Organizations, and freelance regional and international consultant in the areas of civil society, human rights, democracy, public policy and advocacy, women’s issues, youth and children.
+Dr. Allaghi has also worked as Senior Adviser to the President of the Arab Gulf Programme for the United Nation Development Organizations, and freelance regional and international consultant in the areas of civil society, human rights, democracy, public policy and advocacy, women’s issues, youth and children.

 Countess Bettina Bernadotte

-Countess Bettina Bernadotte, born in 1974, is the eldest daughter of Count Lennart Bernadotte and Countess Sonja Bernadotte.
-She is a Swedish citizen.
+Countess Bettina Bernadotte is the eldest daughter of Count Lennart Bernadotte and Countess Sonja Bernadotte.
 Countess Bettina studied business economics in tourism and worked in various positions in Germany and abroad.
-In 2002 she started to work on Mainau Island in Lake Constance, and she has been General Manager of Mainau GmbH since 1st January 2007.
+In 2002 she started to work on Mainau Island in Lake Constance, and she has been General Manager of Mainau GmbH since 2007.
 Her passion for nature is visible and noticeable all over the palace and botanical gardens of Mainau Island.
-The mother of three has been president of the Council for the Lindau Nobel Laureate Meetings since 2008.
+She has been president of the Council for the Lindau Nobel Laureate Meetings since 2008.
 Countess Bettina also supports projects regarding children.
-She is a member of the board of trustees of Plan International and patron of the project “Europe-Mini-Cooks.”
+She is a member of the Board of Trustees of Plan International and patron of the project “Europe-Mini-Cooks.”
 She initiated the project “Europe-Mini-Gardeners” in 2013 and supports various social projects and initiatives in Europe.

 Countess Bettina initiated Germany’s Mentor Foundation in 2016 and is its chairwoman.
 In 2017, she became a member of the board of Mentor International.
 Countess Bettina speaks five languages and lives with her family on Lake Constance, Germany.